‘Attack On Titan’ Season 2 Plans, Storyline Hinted By Director Tetsurō Araki?

 — Richgreatness (@_richgreatness) March 2, 2017

-Araki admitted it was a lot of fun to work on the first season of AOT.
-He added that the season 2 of the series needed all of the staff back together, and hence Attack On Titan Season 2 did take a lot more time.
+Araki admitted it was a lot of fun to work on the first season of AoT.
+He added that Season 2 of the series needed all of the staff back together, and hence Attack On Titan Season 2 did take a lot more time.
 Moreover, the tedious wait was filled with multiple promises and disappointments.
 As expected, the sequel to the anime is based on the manga of the same name.
 The director mentioned he had been studying the manga in order to prepare for the upcoming season that continues with the dangerous adventures of Eren, Mikasa, Armin, and other members of the Elite Survey Corps.
-The new season is expected to have several new Titans as well as shape-shifters.
+The new season is expected to have several new Titans, as well as shape-shifters.

 RELATED REPORTS BY THE INQUISITR